Green Thumb Tips -

 your lawn in mid to late September so that winter moisture can soak in.

-- September is an excellent time to seed or sod your lawn.
+- September is an excellent time to seed your lawn.
 Cooler

 temperatures mean less stress on you